marihachi/carol-js/README.md

 # regtree
 A regular expression builder for JavaScript.
 We build a RegExp object by combining functions.

+work in progress.

 ## Function list
 - text